PangJiutian/Pangjiutian.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# About Me
+# 😺 About Me

 Hi, I'm Qi Pang, a second-year Master's student at Xi'an Jiaotong University, where I am fortunate to be supervised by Prof. Jinghuai Gao.
 Prior to this, I received my Bachelor's degree from Shenyang Aerospace University.

 I am passionate about solving seismic inverse problems, with a particular focus on leveraging machine learning techniques.
 In parallel, I have a strong interest in geological modeling, where physics-based simulations enable the construction of realistic synthetic data.

-I am always open to academic collaborations.
-My specific research interests include:
+I am currently **Ph.D. opportunities starting in Fall 2026**, and I am always open to academic collaborations that intersect with my research interests.

+Topics I’m Excited About:

-- **Seismic inversion guided by multi-source information** (based on diffusion models or Transformers)
+- **Seismic inversion guided by multi-source information**
-- **Geological modeling** (based on diffusion models or VAEs)
+  *(e.g., using physics-informed machine learning methods, diffusion models)*

+- **Geological modeling with realistic priors**
+  *(e.g., geostatistical simulation methods and diffusion models)*

+If you are working on similar problems or believe my background could contribute to your group or project, I would love to hear from you.
+Please feel free to contact me at:
+📧 pangjiutian@stu.xjtu.edu.cn

 <span class='anchor' id='publications'></span>

-# Publications
+# 📝 Publications

 ## Current Research Topics: Petrophysical Inversion/Diffusion Model